Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 Gaining privileges in the container will be much harder that way.

 ### Capabilities
 Furthermore, we should mention capabilities: root powers are divided into distinct units by the Linux kernel, called capabilities.
-Each granted capability also grants privielege and therefore access to a significant amount of attack surface.
+Each granted capability also grants privilege and therefore access to a significant amount of attack surface.
 Security researcher Brad Spengler enumerates [19 important capabilities](https://forums.grsecurity.net/viewtopic.php?f=7&t=2522#p10271).
 Docker **restricts certain capabilities by default**, but [some of the most important ones](https://github.com/moby/moby/blob/1308a3a99faa13ff279dcb4eb5ad23aee3ab5cdb/oci/caps/defaults.go) are still available to a container by default.

 You should consider the following rule of thumb:
 - Drop all capabilities by default.